 The Accounting Working Group has actively been following developments in the IFRS9 and CECL implementation.

-Meets quarterly to discuss evolving risk assessments, metrics and portfolio approaches.
+Meets periodically to discuss evolving risk assessments, metrics and portfolio approaches.

 Credit Insurance Working Group